Tree and Plant Care

 - Take a few minutes to learn about the proper way to prune and mulch trees and shrubs.
-Then hire appropriately.
-It is amazing how many landscapers (and even some tree workers) never spent a few minutes to learn the basics.
+Hire appropriately if needed.
+And remember that many landscapers (and even some tree workers) never learned the basics.
 In many managed properties, landscapers are hired based on the price of their bid, not their knowledge, nor the quality of their work.
-As a result, educational campuses, corporate properties, and personal residences have unqualified landscapers damaging trees and shrubs through improper pruning and mulching.
+As a result, educational campuses, corporate properties, and personal residences have unqualified landscapers who damage trees and shrubs through improper pruning and mulching.

 - Proper pruning cuts are made at the "branch collar" and are clean.
 Do not make "flush cuts" against the trunk.
 Do not leave "stubs".
-Arborday.org can teach you the basics with an investment of three minutes of reading.
-Trees NY offers a citizen pruner course.
+Arborday.org and other reliable sources can teach you the basics with a few minutes of reading.
+Trees NY offers a citizen pruner course (link below).

 - Do not "top" trees, cutting them off at a certain height, leaving unsightly stubs which will regrow weakly, and be subject to failure.

 - Prune shrubs properly.
 Many unqualified landscapers want to shear them into geometric shapes.
 Generally, this is not natural nor advisable.